danbev/learning-rust/README.md

 ### Cargo extensions
-If a binary in your $PATH is named cargo-something, you can run it as if it was a Cargo subcommand by running cargo something.
+If a binary in your $PATH is named cargo-something, you can run it as if it was a Cargo subcommand by running `cargo something`.
 So you could do cargo install to install an extension and the be able to run it.

 Use list to show all commands